20 Xotic Adventures

 The beaches are just beautiful: white, powder sand alongside the emerald/turquoise and pristine water of the Caribbean Ocean.

 At Hol-Box, you will feel in perfect harmony with nature.

-Cancun is the gateway to the Yucatan Peninsula and is headquarters of Xotic Adventures and Eco Hostel.
+Cancun is the gateway to the Yucatan Peninsula and is headquarters of Xotic Adventures and Eco Lodge.

 It is a tropical paradise that remains one of the world’s top tourist destinations, a place with some of the most beautiful white-sand beaches in the world contrasting with the clear, turquoise Caribbean waters, great weather, incredible nightlife, world-class restaurants, shopping and casinos.
 Cancun is the ultimate place for all aquatic sports and adventure activities.

 ISLA MUJERES 1 - The best way to see the beauty of Cancun from a distance is by boat on the way to Isla Mujeres, an Island five miles long by three miles wide that sits just 4 miles off the coast to the northeast of Cancun.

 Isla Mujeres’s outstanding aquatic conditions: clear, warm water, abundant marine life, reefs and caves attracted Jacques Cousteau who was first guided by local dive legend Ramon Bravo.